 Large chunks of the door had fallen away, leading out into a chasm, a huge void of open space.
 There were things out there that scurried about the ground, tapping as they moved.

-The ground shook, then again, and again.
+The ground shook.
+Then it shook again and again.
 There was a pounding of rock on rock, the sound of a landslide, grating as it became louder.
-Then the door shattered into hundreds of shards.
+The door shattered into hundreds of shards.

 Standing in the destroyed doorway was a giant golem, maybe two feet taller than Octoralis.
 It was made of stone and crystal.
 Its eyes blazed a furious pink.
 It opened its mouth and roared a booming sound.